MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

     :::column-end:::
 :::row-end:::

-The [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) improves the reliability of code by separating tasks and services with a queue.
-Unlike synchronous methods, such as HTTP, this pattern prevents the workload spikes from directly affecting services.
+Use [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) to implement asynchronous processing to handle tasks that do not need immediate responses.
+It improves overall system responsiveness and scalability.
 The queue smooths out workload demand and allows services to process tasks at a consistent rate.
 To implement the Queue-Based Load Leveling pattern, follow these recommendations:

 - *Use non-blocking message queuing.* Ensure that the task queuing messages does not block while waiting for messages to be handled.
 If the task requires the result of the queued operation, implement a ‘standby’ code path that can be used until the data is available.